 No, you don't have to accept a smart meter if you don’t want one.

-At the end of March 2019, the government introduced a new rule called the New and Replacement Obligation.
-This means that energy firms must take ‘all reasonable steps’ to install smart meters where they’re replacing an old meter, or installing a meter for the first time (for example in a new-build home).
+Energy companies also have to take ‘all reasonable steps’ to install smart meters where they’re replacing an old meter, or installing a meter for the first time (for example in a new-build home).

 You can still refuse a smart meter if you really don’t want one, but companies might be less willing to install old-style meters.
 Some energy tariffs now require you to have a smart meter, or have one installed within a few months of signing up.